Career Opportunities

 System of Care Community Based Support Specialist

-Integrated Community Alternatives Network (ICAN), a Community-based Wraparound provider of Social and Mental Health services with emphasis on treating the client in a family context, is currently seeking innovative and experienced applicants to fill a Full Time Herkimer System of Care Community Based Support Specialist position.
+Integrated Community Alternatives Network (ICAN), a Community-based Wraparound provider of Social and Mental Health services with emphasis on treating the client in a family context, is currently seeking innovative and experienced applicants to fill a Full Time Community Based Support Specialist position in the Herkimer System of Care program.

 The Community Based Support Specialist works as part of a multidisciplinary team and provides direct services to children and families engaged by ICAN and the Herkimer System of Care initiative.
 The wraparound service provider makes service decisions in a variety of settings including biological, pre-adoptive, and/or foster homes, schools, and communities to meet the needs and preferences of the children and families.
 They are expected to promote the philosophy and mission of the agency through the following duties and responsibilities.